 4. LibraryThing

-There are a high number of requests, however, so there is no guarantee that you’ll be getting every book you want.
+There are many requests, however, so there is no guarantee that you’ll get every book you want.
 The more free books you request, the more likely you are to get specific books, however.

 5. FreeCycle